 The College's main sources of funding are from public sources.
-In 2018/19 84% (2017/18 83%) of the College's income arose from government funding and in 2019/20 this is expected to remain at 84%.
+In 2019/20 81% (2018/19 84%) of the College's income arose from government funding and in 2020/21 this is expected to be 85%.
 Government funding has historically been under pressure as a result of austerity measures.
 This has manifested itself in cuts to buts and a frozen level of funding per student for a number of years.
 Recently this approach has appeared at odds with a political desire to increase pay for public sector workers and pensions.